johannschopplich/kirby-algolia-docsearch/README.md

         // closure which returns the content of a page
         // If not given defaults to `body`
         'content' => 'main',
+        // Register hooks to index a page on changed slug,
+        // title, content or status
+        'hooks' => false,
         // Templates which should be indexed
         'templates' => [
             'article',